 Biblical Years vs. Gregorian Years

-Next we must remember that biblical years, including Sabbath years, do not start in the dead of winter like Gregorian years do.
+Next, we must remember that biblical years, including Sabbath years, do not start in the dead of winter as Gregorian years do.
 Instead, a biblical year begins fittingly at the start of spring, the time of rebirth.
 Thus when we talk about 7 year Sabbath year cycles, they also run from spring to spring such as Spring, 2024 - Spring, 2031.

 2031?
 Then why do I list the example 70th week window above from 2024-2030 (6 years) and not 2024-2031 (7 years)?

 Because we already know that the climactic events at the end of the Great Tribulation including the rapture, Jesus' defeat of the Antichrist at Armageddon, and the setting up of his reign--all take place in the fall, in the 7th biblical month of Tishrei.
 Jesus does not wait until the end of the Sabbath year; he comes right in the middle of it.